Netflix Not Working on Roku: How to Fix [2023]

 Bandwidth Saver

-This is yet another set I found to cause issues, especially if the Roku device has been asleep for 4 hours.
+This is yet another feature I found to cause issues, especially if the Roku device has been asleep for 4 hours.

 Some Roku devices just refuse to go back to a normal functioning state after being woken up.

-Thankfully it is an optional feature and can be disabled by going to the System settings and disabling the Bandwidth saver option.
+Thankfully it is an optional feature and can be disabled by going to the Network settings and disabling the Bandwidth saver option.

 Reset your Netflix Account